 Can I accept additional employment during this program?

 No. Students are expected to work full-time on their research project for the 9-week program.

 How many spots are available?

 Four undergraduate and one graduate student will be accepted into the program.

 Will I be able to present my research work?

 Yes!
-Students will be required to present their research work in a poster presentation at Michigan Tech or near their home institution when the program is concluded in Denmark.
+Students will be required to present their research work in a poster presentation at Michigan Tech or near their home institution when the program is concluded.